todbot/blink1/docs/blink1control-app-reqs.md

 3.2.6.
 A color pattern may be stopped at any time, by name.

-3.2.7. *** Special color patterns for real-time mapping?
+3.2.7.
+A color pattern may be deleted, by name.

+3.2.8.
+All color patterns may be removed with a single command.

+3.2.9.
+A color pattern may be rendered as a JSON object.

 ### 3.3.
 Data Inputs